FabianGosebrink/ASPNET-WebAPI-AngularJs/README.md

 Here bower and npm is used.
 Run run the corresponsing commands to install/update the packages.

-I also added gulp to uglify, minify and inject the angular app javascript files into the index.html.
+I also added gulp to inject the angular app and bower javascript files into the index.html. please run "gulp injectJsIntoIndex" to inject all the files automatically.
-You can either run the gulp default task with "gulp" or uncomment all the single javascript files.
-Then they are loaded explicitly.

 Note that this is just a sample!
 NEVER use a Singleton to replace a database in a business-application.
 This was just made for demo purposes.